Cañon City

 Description:

-Now the sundial is largely ignored and forgotten, replaced by a Water Clock located just behind the Visitor Center.
+Now the sundial is now nicely landscaped and appeals to visitors.
+In addition to the sundial a Water Clock is located just behind the Visitor Center.
 This Water Clock, the only one of its kind in Colorado, is a replica of the original, which kept time for 30 years before the Royal Gorge Fire in 2013.

 General Information:Inscription: